pinting/oraculum/README.md

   d_i(d_t(r))= [a-zA-Z0-9_]* -> The same regex, no new state
 ```

-Two live derivatives means exactly **two states** - which is what the built automaton reports.
+Two live derivatives means exactly **two states**, which is what the built automaton reports.
 There is a third, $\emptyset$, reached by starting with a digit; it is the dead state and nothing stores it.
 Brzozowski's theorem guarantees the search terminates: up to similarity the derivatives are finite in number, so the states run out. `derivre` computes them lazily, materialising a state the first time it is reached.
 A standalone Go implementation example of this derivation process can be found in [`experiments/2-jit-derivre/brzozowski.go`](experiments/2-jit-derivre/brzozowski.go).

 That gives an automaton over *characters*.
 One more step turns it into one over tokens: to take a token $v$, walk all of its characters at once.